-Vindman retiring from army, lawyer blames Trump
+Vindman retiring from Army, lawyer blames Trump

 The White House did not immediately respond to a request for comment.

-Trump in February ousted Vindman from his White House job just two days after his acquittal by the Senate.
-Vindman’s lawyer said his client had been told to leave in retaliation for “telling the truth.”
+Trump in February ousted Vindman from his job on the National Security Council, where he served as an expert on Ukraine, just two days after the president’s acquittal by the Senate.
+Vindman’s lawyer said then that his client had been told to leave in retaliation for “telling the truth.”

+Vindman’s twin brother, Lt.
+Col. Yevgeny Vindman, was also asked to leave his job as a White House lawyer.
+Both men were reassigned to the Army.

-Vindman had testified that he didn’t think it was “proper” for Trump to “demand that a foreign government investigate” former Vice President Joe Biden and his son’s dealings with the energy company Burisma in Ukraine.
+Vindman had testified that he didn’t think it was “proper” for Trump to “demand that a foreign government investigate” former Vice President Joe Biden and his son’s work for the energy company Burisma in Ukraine.
+And he told impeachment investigators that he twice raised concerns over the administration’s push to have Ukraine investigate the Bidens.

-In gripping testimony, Vindman also spoke of his family’s story and his father bringing them to the U.S. when he was a young child.
+In gripping testimony, Vindman also spoke of his family’s story and his father bringing them to the U.S. from the Soviet Union when he was a young child.

 “Dad, my sitting here today in the U.S. Capitol, talking to our elected officials, is proof that you made the right decision 40 years ago to leave the Soviet Union and come here to United States of America in search of a better life for our family,” he testified.
 “Do not worry, I will be fine for telling the truth.”